So many terms, and often some confusion around these terms within the Telecoms industry.

 The rightmost Embedded and Integrated ones look a little different – that’s because these are chips soldered directly onto your electronic circuit board that makes up your device, vs. the bigger versions you insert manually into a slot.
 This smaller form factor was needed for our ever-shrinking consumer and IoT devices.
 You could say it is “embedded” into a bigger circuit board.

-[Embedded SIM formats can be supplied by us for most local and global roaming mobile networks that we support.]
+--> Embedded (MFF2) SIM formats can be supplied by us for most local and global roaming mobile networks that we support.

 What is an eSIM?

-In more technical terms, an eSIM is any piece of hardware that runs an application called eUICC, which has storage to hold multiple SIM profiles at the same time (but only one can be active), and can be provisioned remotely, over the air (OTA).
+In more technical terms, an eSIM is any piece of hardware that runs an application called eUICC, which has storage to hold multiple SIM profiles at the same time (but only one can be active), and can be provisioned manually (SGP.21/22) or remotely over the air (SGP.32).

-An eSIM doesn’t need to come along only in the form of any of the known form factors (2FF, 3FF, 4FF, MFF2) – anyone can design their own hardware chip, as long as it runs an application that conforms to the eUICC standard
+An eSIM can therefore come in the form of any of the known form factors (2FF, 3FF, 4FF, MFF2, WLCSP) – and anyone can design their own hardware chip, as long as it runs an application that conforms to the GSM eUICC standard.

-Today there are three approaches to handle multiple MNO profiles in a single UICC, but by 2024/2025 a fourth option will become available.
+Today there are three approaches to handle multiple MNO profiles in a single UICC, but by 2024/2025 a fourth option started becoming available, although adoption will take a few years.

 These four options are: